Military operations during the Turkish invasion of Cyprus: 14 August 1974

 On the Eastern sector, the Turkish Navy, Airforce and artillery began firing at the Greek coalition positions at 6:30 am for about 30 minutes.
 The Greek counter-artillery fire was not enough to silence the Turkish fire.

 Turkish units of the 39th division attacked the Mia Milia defensive line of the Greek coalition forces.
-The line was held by the Greek-Cypriot 399th infantry battalion reinforced with two 3M6 Shmel missile launchers, 4 106mm recoilless rifles and 12 6-pounder gun anti-tank guns.
+The line was held by the Greek-Cypriot 399th infantry battalion reinforced with two 3M6 Shmel missile launchers, 4 106 mm recoilless rifles and 12 6-pounder gun anti-tank guns.
 The 399th battalion had used a small dried-out river bed as an anti-tank ditch, and laid anti-tank mines in front of the ditch.
 However, the UN were informed where the clear roads through the minefields were, and from many sources the Turkish 39th Division knew of them as well.

 The initial Turkish attacks with infantry against Koutsoventis and Mia Milia locations were repelled.
 They were swiftly followed by armoured attacks.
 The Turkish tanks circumnavigated the Greek minefields at Mia Milia.
 At 10:00 am they contacted the Greek Cypriot lines of 399th battalion and at 10:30 am they had broken through, cutting the 399th battalion in two.
 At 10:55 am the GEEF (High Command of the Cypriot National Guard) ordered the Eastern Sector Command to withdraw to Troodos line.
 The 241st battalion acting as the reserve of the 12th Tactical Group delayed the Turkish forces until 11:00 am, but lacking anti-tank weapons it started withdrawing immediately towards Famagusta.

 Following the collapse of the Greek Cypriot defensive line, the GEEF ordered the 226th battalion to mount a defensive line together with the 341st reserve battalion in order to delay the Turkish forces.
 The 226th battalion retreated at 21:00 to the south, while the 341st stayed put.
 The Turkish Air Force started hitting the retreating Greek forces and the Greek-Cypriot artillery battalions started retreating to the east as well.
 The 9th Tactical Group, even though it had been not attacked, faced the danger of encirclement from the south, and so started its retreat by 12:00.
 At 14:30 it had reached Famagusta.

 On the central sector, the ELDYK camp was hit by artillery fire and the Turkish Air Force.
-ELDYK forces were supported by Greek-Cypriot artillery fire, provide by the 187th artillery battalion equipped with Soviet 100mm guns.
+ELDYK forces were supported by Greek-Cypriot artillery fire, provide by the 187th artillery battalion equipped with Soviet 100 mm guns.
 At 10:00 the camp was attacked by infantry, and at 11:00 by tanks, but the attacks were repelled.
 At 15:00 a new infantry attack was repelled.
 ELDYK lost 1 killed and 7 wounded in this engagement.
 Turkish casualties were comparatively heavy, but allowed for the capture of the adjacent hilltop at Elissaios.

 In the western sector there was no major action.
 The hilltop Aspros, which had been used as an observation post, was abandoned by Greek-Cypriot forces after a Turkish attack.
 No effort for recapturing it was made.